MuLancer/APEuro/continent/Scientific Revolution.md

 ## Implact of Scientific Revolution on Philosophes

   Francis Bacon
-    - Inductive reasoning, or empiricism: examine evidence from nature rather than rely on tradition.
+    - **Inductive reasoning (Empiricism)**: examine evidence from nature rather than rely on tradition.
     - _The Advancement of Learning_, _Novum Organum_
     Effect: attacked medieval scholasticism with its belief that the body of knowledge is already complete.

 Rene Descartes
+  - **Deductive reasoning (Rationalism)**: using reason to go from a general principle to the specific principle
-  - Deductive reasoning( Rationalism)
+  -
+  - writing in French

 Blaise Pascal